-The heart and stomach of the city is at The Riga Central Market!
+The heart and stomach of the city

 Within the market you will find all kinds of fresh produce, from meats to milk, fish to bread, wild berries to fresh fruits and even clothes and hardware.
 Spend some time here and buy as much local produce as you can.
-In season you will see things like birch tree juice or wild mushrooms.
+In season you will see things like birch tree juice or wild berries and mushrooms.

-Spiķeri is home to the Dirty Deal Cafe (cool bar and club), Restaurant Kitchen (brilliant restaurant), Desa & Co.
-(Sausage & Co. great game meats), Spiķeri Concert Hall and KIM (art center).
 Ask your hotel or the tourist information for more info.
 Or feel free to join our food tasting tour of the Central Market to get closer to the district.